kitao/divsugar/docs/Matrix.md

 ### `(DivSugar.Matrix) toLocal_noTrans(mat)`
 Converts this matrix from in the world coordinate system to in the local coordinate system of the matrix `mat`.
-However, unlike the `toLocal` method, the translation of the matrix is regarded as the zero vector.
+However, unlike the `toLocal` method, the translation of the matrices is regarded as the zero vector.
 This method is chainable.

 ### `(DivSugar.Matrix) toGlobal_noTrans(mat)`
 Converts this matrix from in the local coordinate system of the matrix `mat` to in the world coordinate system.
-However, unlike the `toGlobal` method, the translation of the matrix is regarded as the zero vector.
+However, unlike the `toGlobal` method, the translation of the matrices is regarded as the zero vector.
 This method is chainable.

 ### `(DivSugar.Matrix) lookAt(from, to, up)`